Commander-Kunal/Cursor_Controller_using_Hand_Gestures/README.md

 ________________________________________
 Gestures

+The application recognizes five distinct gestures to control your computer:

+1. Move Cursor:

-•	Move Cursor: Raise your index finger and move it around.
-The cursor will follow your fingertip.
+  •	Action: Raise your index finger only.

+  • Result: The mouse cursor will follow the movement of your index fingertip.

+2. Left Click:

+  •	Action: Raise your index and middle fingers.
+Bring the tips of these two fingers close together (distance < 40 pixels).

+  •	Result: The system will perform a single left click.

+3. Right Click:

+  •	Action: Raise your index, middle, and ring fingers.
+Bring the tips of your middle and ring fingers close together (distance < 40 pixels).

+  •	Result: The system will perform a single right click.

+4. Drag and Drop:

+  •	Action: Raise your thumb and index finger.

-•	Click: Bring your thumb and index finger close together to perform a click.
+  •	Hold: Bring the tips of your thumb and index finger close together (distance < 40 pixels) to "press and hold" the left mouse button.

-(Note: These are the assumed default gestures.
-You can modify the source code in AICursorController.py to customize the gestures.)
+  •	Drag: Move your hand while keeping your fingers pinched.

+  • Drop: Separate your thumb and index finger (distance > 40 pixels) to "release" the button.

+5. Scrolling:

+  •	Action: Raise all four fingers (index, middle, ring, and pinky).

+  •	Scroll Up: Move your hand towards the top of the camera's view.

+  •	Scroll Down: Move your hand towards the bottom of the camera's view.
 ________________________________________

 Prerequisites